 The best time to repot your houseplants depends on a variety of conditions that differs from plant to plant.
 Most houseplants shouldbe repotted every 1-2 years on average.
 This can change depending on the size and age of the plant.
 A younger plant in a starter pot may be ready for a new home afterjust six months.
 If you have an older plant in a larger pot they would rather stay in their home for a couple of years.

-is needed.
+The plant itself and how it grows will also affect how often a new potis needed.
 Something like a cactus that only growsslightly each year will not need a new pot for a long time.
 Syngoniums,on the other hand, grows fast and have long roots.
 A plant that puts out countless new leaves in a season will have the same amount of root growth.
 This means a new pot could be due early.

-require.Getting to know your plants' growth habits and needs will help you better understand when it needs tobe repotted.
+Regular repotting guarantees that your plants have the space, nutrients, and soil conditions theyrequire.Getting to know your plants' growth habits and needs will help you better understand when it needs tobe repotted.

 How to Repot Your Houseplants